-Your VAUDE products should offer reliable protection from heat and cold; wind, rain and the sun.
+Your VAUDE products should offer reliable protection from high and low temperatures; wind, rain and the sun.
 They should help you to enjoy everything our wonderful planet has got to offer, to achieve your best, and accompany you for years on your outdoor adventures.

 We carefully select the materials for our products so that you get the best product for your activity.
 VAUDE materials combine top quality with technical performance and ecological responsibility.

 VAUDE has made a commitment to using the best (most environmentally friendly) technologies, to eliminating the use of controversial technologies and materials, and to ensuring maximum traceability of all materials to their origin.